acdlite/the-react-way/README.md

 -------------

 The slides are generated from Markdown documents located in `slides`.
 A build task combines the slides into a JSON document, which is embedded into the page by the server to be loaded by the React app.

-Only tested in Chrome.
-Probably won't work in Safari because I didn't care about adding prefixes to flexbox properties.

 - [React](http://facebook.github.io/react/)
 - [Flummox](https://github.com/acdlite/flummox)